 Federal Direct Stafford Loan

 Eligible students filing the Free Application for Federal Student Aid (FAFSA) will be considered for a student William D. Ford Federal Direct Stafford Loan.
 The U.S. Department of Education is the lender.
-Upon verification of eligibility, completion of a Master Promissory Note and Entrance Counseling (if you are a first-time borrower), the loan funds will be credited to your student Bursar account.
+Upon verification of eligibility, completion of a Master Promissory Note and Entrance Counseling (if you are a first-time borrower), the loan funds will be credited to your student account.

-You may receive a Direct Unsubsidized Stafford Loan.
+Any student may receive a Direct Unsubsidized Stafford Loan.
 Need is not a factor in determining eligibility for an unsubsidized loan.
-With a Direct Unsubsidized Stafford Loan, interest begins to accumulate on the day the loan is disbursed to your student Bursar account and continues until the loan is paid in full.
+With a Direct Unsubsidized Stafford Loan, interest begins to accumulate on the day the loan is disbursed to your student account and continues until the loan is paid in full.
 Your repayment of the interest can be deferred while you are in school and attending at least half-time.
 All students will find their Direct Loan eligibility on their Financial Aid Award Notice.

 The interest rate on the loan is fixed at the time the loan disburses.
 Currently, the maximum rate will not exceed 8.25 percent.
 New loan interest rates for subsequent years are adjusted once a year on July 1.
 (See the Direct Loan Servicing Center's calculators and interest rates.)